library-data-platform/ldp/ADMIN_GUIDE.md

 database.
 Please see the next section for how the parameters are used.

-The LDP software looks for the configuration file in a location specified by the `LDPCONFIG` environment variable, e.g.:
+The LDP software looks for the configuration file in a location specified by the `LDPCONFIG` environment variable, e.g. using the Bash
+shell:

 ```shell
 $ export LDPCONFIG=/etc/ldp/ldp.conf